 For more recommendations, see our picks for the best lightweight mouse, the best FPS mouse, and the best wireless gaming mouse.

-is a bit more narrow in the middle with a lower profile hump and flatter sides that widen towards the back.
+The Endgame Gear OP1 8k and the Endgame Gear XM2 8k are lightweight wired gaming mice with very similar, outstanding performance but different symmetrical shapes.
+On the one hand, the OP1 8k is a bit more narrow in the middle with a lower profile hump and flatter sides that widen towards the back.
 It's also best for smaller hands.
-The XM2 8k, on the other hand is a bit larger with a broader backside designed to provide support for your palm.
+On the other hand, the XM2 8k is a bit larger with a broader backside designed to provide support for your palm.

 Both the Razer Viper V3 Pro and the Endgame Gear XM2 8k are lightweight gaming mice with symmetrical shapes and outstanding raw performance.
 The Razer is a wireless model with a versatile lower-profile shape and a less pronounced hump compared to the Endgame Gear, which has a broader back end designed to provide palm support that's best suited for a claw grip.